mavryk-network/mvgo/examples/mempool/README.md

 ## Observe the Tezos Mempool

-Use TzGo to watch the mempool for new operations.
+Use MvGo to watch the mempool for new operations.

 ### Usage